Automating image builds using Jenkins and Packer

 yc vpc subnet list

-Click Add credentials.
+command. - Click Add credentials.
 Specify the following parameters:

-- In the Kind list, click
+- From the Kind list, select

 Secret text